 When network problems arise, Network Admins are pressured to identify the root cause before it impacts users, applications and the business.
 This is more problematic with intermittent performance problems which are hard to replicate and diagnose.

 Why are SLAs important?
 Because poor performance and down time is costly.
-For an eCommerce website like LL Ben, one hour of downtime can cost millions in lost revenues.
+For an eCommerce website like Amazon, one hour of downtime can cost millions in lost revenue.

 We’ve talked about the basics of networking, now let’s talk about the basics of Network Monitoring Systems, or NMSs.